 The probation department of the Twentieth Judicial District will be the primary source of referrals to the ROC program.
 Defendants who meet the client profile criteria should contact their attorney or public defender for more information on the evaluation process for DITT, before sentencing.

-The total cost for treatment in the ROC Program is $830.00.
+The total cost for the ROC program depends on the level of treatment you are court-ordered to complete.
 This fee is separate from other court and jail fines and fees.
 Community Justice Services accepts cash, checks and major credit cards (full payment only for credit cards).
 Debit cards are not accepted.
 A fee payment schedule may be arranged by your primary therapist.
 To pay your ROC program fees online, please visit the Official payments website.

 To help expedite the assessment process for those who have been referred to the ROC program, you may download, fill-in, and print the following forms to bring with you to you assessment appointment.